-- 1. All bunk requests must be made on or before May 31. - 2.
-Campers must be within one year of age or one grade level for us to honor requests. - 3.
+- 1. All bunk requests must be made on or before June 1st in camper profiles in our camp database, CampSite. - 2.
+Campers must be within one year of age or one grade level for us to potentially honor requests. - 3.
 We ask that you not make "DO NOT PLACE ME WITH" requests.
 We are open to discussing any and all social situations and certainly want all campers to feel comfortable and safe.
 We will make every effort to set up groups that will be successful at Eagle Hill. - Please remember, if problems crop up, we will be happy to discuss needs for individual campers at any time.